analogdevicesinc/VSCode-Maxim/userguide.md

 ![Make Test](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/make_test.JPG)

 Run the other commands for OpenOCD, GCC, and GDB to verify that the integrated terminal has been configured correctly from our `.vscode` folder settings.
+These should all run successfully.
+* `openocd -v`
+* `arm-none-eabi-gcc -v`
+* `arm-none-eabi-gdb -v`

 <hr>